-Working in the community based alcohol and other drugs (AOD) sector is an incredibly rewarding experience.
+Working in the community based AOD sector is an incredibly rewarding experience.
 People who work in the sector are highly valued and regarded and make a significant contribution to the lives of people affected by AOD use.

 Why work in the sector?
 People are drawn to the sector for a range of reasons, including:

 the opportunity to develop and practice a broad range of skills